-• The potential risk from all combustible gases detonation or deflagration should be investigated systematically.
-The risk of hydrogen detonations or deflagrations should include the risk from hydrogen accumulations outside of the containment, e.g. in the reactor building or in the venting lines as part of the PSA Level 2.
+- The risk of hydrogen detonations or deflagrations should be investigated systematically, including the risk from hydrogen accumulations outside of the containment, e.g. in the reactor building or in the venting lines as part of the PSA Level 2.
 In that respect, gas leakages from the containment and air ducts/ventilation lines should be investigated.
-If practicable, plant improvements should be realized to minimize the risk of hydrogen explosions.
-However, other combustible gases, such as carbon monoxide, which can be produced during molten core-concrete interactions, may also impose potential threat to hermetic containment integrity and should be investigated.
-The performance of hydrogen recombiners shall be analyzed and taken into account.

-- Complex failure scenarios, which are especially relevant for severe hazard impact, should be adequately considered in the PSA Level 2 modelling.
+If practicable, plant improvements should be realized to minimize the risk of hydrogen explosions. - Complex failure scenarios, which are especially relevant for severe hazard impact, should be adequately considered in the PSA Level 2 modelling.
 Specifically, these scenarios need to be considered in the reliability assessment of severe accident measures in case of hazard impact.
 There is a need for developing effective modelling approaches. - PSA Level 2 models should include source term assessments for the release category end states.
-Branches in the accident progression event tree should be defined also in the light of the impact of systems, measures, or phenomena on release characteristics.
-Models limited to containment failure assessment should be extended as practicable. - The mission times for accident mitigation measures needed to reach a controlled state after an accident should be used in the reliability assessment of components and as basis for HRA of operator actions. - PSA Level 2 models should be extended to the extent practicable to include repairs of previously failed systems or components.
+Branches in the accident progression event tree should be defined also in light of the impact of systems, measures, or phenomena on release characteristics.
+Models limited to containment failure assessment should be extended as practicable.

+- The mission times for accident mitigation measures needed to reach a controlled state after an accident should be used in the reliability assessment of components and as basis for HRA of operator actions. - PSA Level 2 models should be extended to the extent practicable to include repairs of previously failed systems or components.
 The longer PSA Level 2 analysis and mission times become, the more important is the consideration of such repairs.
 Each repair action included in the modelling needs to be properly justified.
 Moreover, effective modelling approaches should be developed for this issue. - PSA Level 2 models should include extended analysis times in the reliability models for systems, components and actions needed during the accident progression.
 Dependencies with support systems or supporting measures (like refilling fuel or water storage tanks), especially if induced by a longer mission time, should be systematically investigated and included into the Level 2 models to the extent sensible. - For multi-unit sites, commonly used systems and resources should be systematically treated within the PSA Level 2 model.
 Most importantly, relevant restrictions on the availability or reliability of systems or resources have to be identified and included into the model.
 To the extent sensible and practicable, a site risk Level 2 model should be developed, especially for events which affect the whole site.
 In this regard, there is still need for further research on methods and good practices. - PSA Level 2 models should include specific modelling related to partial core damage states and similar accidental states.
 Particularly, branches for the transitions into more severe states (e.g. full core melt) should be included in the APET with adequate success criteria for systems or measures. - PSA Level 2 models should be extended to releases via the ground or to water in addition to aerial releases.
 Respective pathways need to be identified, releases need to be quantified.
 Consequently, necessary changes of the accident progression event tree modelling should be implemented in the models.
 This should be done on the basis of characteristics for dedicated release categories. - PSA Level 2 results should include all sources of uncertainty.
 Large uncertainties for PSA Level 2 elements and results should be identified and reduced to the extent practicable.
 Additionally, relevant information on the effect of specific uncertainty sources on PSA results should be provided by sensitivity analysis.